MrFailzz/VsRework/README.md

 Thanks to SirPlease and the many people who have worked on the [Competitive Rework](https://github.com/SirPlease/L4D2-Competitive-Rework), which I've used as the foundation for this project.
 Special thanks to Derpduck for helping with plugins, and anyone who has helped testing this project out.
+Credits to Orin for the reserve ammo plugin.

 This is not meant to be installed as a standalone config, and you must have the [Competitive Rework](https://github.com/SirPlease/L4D2-Competitive-Rework) in order for this to work.